sumedh105/mpv/DOCS/man/options.rst

     NOTE: Only implemented on macOS.

+``--image-lut=<file>``
+    Specifies a custom LUT file (in Adobe .cube format) to apply to the colors during image decoding.
+The exact interpretation of the LUT depends on the value of ``--image-lut-type``.
+(Only for ``--vo=placebo``)

+``--image-lut-type=<value>``
+    Controls the interpretation of color values fed to and from the LUT specified as ``--image-lut``.
+Valid values are:

+    auto
+        Chooses the interpretation of the LUT automatically from tagged metadata, and otherwise falls back to ``native``.
+(Default) native
+        Applied to the raw image contents in its native colorspace, before decoding to RGB.
+For example, for a HDR10 image, this would be fed PQ-encoded YCbCr values in the range 0.0 - 1.0. normalized
+        Applied to the normalized RGB image contents, after decoding from its native color encoding, but before linearization. conversion
+        Fully replaces the color decoding.
+A LUT of this type should ingest the image's native colorspace and output normalized non-linear RGB.

 ``--target-prim=<value>``
     Specifies the primaries of the display.
 Video colors will be adapted to this colorspace when ICC color management is not being used.
 Valid values